Biden takes the helm as president: 'Democracy has prevailed'

 “We have much to do in this winter of peril, and significant possibilities.
 Much to repair, much to restore, much to heal, much to build and much to gain,” Biden said.
 "Few people in our nation’s history have been more challenged, or found a time more challenging or difficult than the time we’re in now.”

-Biden was eager to go big early, with an ambitious first 100 days that includes a push to speed up the distribution of COVID-19 vaccinations to anxious Americans and pass a $1.9 trillion virus relief package.
-On Day One, he planned a series of executive actions to roll back Trump administration initiatives and also planned to send an immigration proposal to Capitol Hill that would create an eight-year path to citizenship for immigrants living in the country illegally.
+Biden was eager to go big early, with an ambitious first 100 days including a push to speed up the distribution of COVID-19 vaccinations to anxious Americans and pass a $1.9 trillion economic relief package.
+On Day One, as part of a push to roll back Trump administration initiatives, he signed a series of executive actions, including to re-enter the Paris Climate Accords and to mandate mask wearing on federal property.

+“There’s no time to start like today,” Biden said as he signed the actions in the Oval Office.

-The absence of Biden's predecessor from the inaugural ceremony, a break from tradition, underscored the rift to be healed.
+The absence of Biden's predecessor from the inaugural ceremony underscored the national rift to be healed.

-“I know the forces that divide us are deep and they are real.
+"I know the forces that divide us are deep and they are real.
 But I also know they are not new.
-Our history has been a constant struggle between the American ideal that we all are created equal and the harsh, ugly reality of racism, nativism, fear, demonization that have long torn us apart,” Biden said.
+Our history has been a constant struggle between the American ideal that we are all created equal and the harsh, ugly reality that racism, nativism, fear, demonization have long torn us apart,” Biden said.
 “This is our historic moment of crisis and challenge, and unity is the path forward and we must meet this moment as the United States of America.”

-Biden came to office with a well of empathy and resolve born by personal tragedy as well as a depth of experience forged from more than four decades in Washington.
-At age 78, he was the oldest president inaugurated.
+Swearing the oath with his hand on a five-inch-thick Bible that has been in his family for 128 years, Biden came to office with a well of empathy and resolve born by personal tragedy as well as a depth of experience forged from more than four decades in Washington.
+At age 78, he is the oldest president inaugurated.

-More history was made at his side, as Kamala Harris became the first woman to be vice president.
-The former U.S. senator from California is also the first Black person and the first person of South Asian descent elected to the vice presidency and the highest-ranking woman ever to serve in government.
+Both he, Harris and their spouses walked the last short part of the route to the White House after an abridged parade.
+Biden then strode into the Oval Office, a room he knew well as vice president, for the first time as commander in chief.

-The two were sworn in during an inauguration ceremony with few parallels.
-Tens of thousands of troops were on the streets to provide security precisely two weeks after a violent mob of Trump supporters, incited by the Republican president, stormed the Capitol in an attempt to prevent the certification of Biden’s victory.
+Earlier, the two were sworn in during an inauguration ceremony with few parallels.
+Biden, like all those in attendance, wore a face mask except when speaking.
+And tens of thousands of National Guard troops were on the streets to provide security precisely two weeks after a violent mob of Trump supporters, incited by the Republican president, stormed the Capitol in an attempt to prevent the certification of Biden’s victory.

 “Here we stand, just days after a riotous mob thought they could use violence to silence the will of the people,” Biden said.
 "To stop the work of our democracy.
 To drive us from this sacred ground.
 It did not happen.
 It will never happen.
 Not today, not tomorrow.
 Not ever.
 Not ever.”